atirabassi/RNABERT/README.md

 Also, please make sure you have at least one NVIDIA GPU.

 #### 1.1a (atirabassi)
-You can create a conda env using the .yml file in the conda repository and then proceed with the next step
+You can create a conda env using the .yml file in the conda repository and then proceed with the next steps

 #### 1.1b Install the package and other requirements